A shinbone fracture is a break in the tibia. The tibia is bone on the inside of the lower leg.

 - A gunshot wound

 - Playing some sports, such as soccer, skiing, gymnastics, or dance

 - Having a health problem that may result in falls, such as weak muscles

 Shinbone fracture may cause:

-Some fractures cause pieces of bone to separate.
-The doctor will need to put these pieces back into their proper place.
+Some fractures cause pieces of bone to come apart.
+These pieces will need to be put back into place.
 This may be done:

 - Without surgery—anesthesia will be used to decrease pain while the doctor moves the pieces back into place

 - With surgery—pins, screws, plates, or a rod may be needed to reconnect the pieces and hold them in place